 We knew it was getting closer.
 The proliferation of furniture stores that were now surrounding us meant it had to be near.
 But we weren’t looking for a place that sold furniture: we were looking for a place that was furniture.
 Finally, we saw it up ahead and pulled over into a lot across the street.
 There this roadside attraction was in all its oversized glory: the world’s largest chest of drawers in High Point, North Carolina.

 When planning my road trip through North Carolina, this giant piece of furniture was on the top of my must-see list.
 And it certainly didn’t disappoint.
 The huge cartoon-like structure, complete with oversized drawers and golden pulls and a pair of mismatched socks, towered over both us, the traffic lights, and the nearby buildings.

 And that wasn’t the only renovation the High Point chest of drawers has received over the years.
 Around 2016 the roadside attraction was painted a flat gray (losing the brown wood grain) and the socks neon orange and green.
-It gave the North Carolina drawers a more cartoonish look that most agreed wasn’t their favorite.
+It gave the High Point dresser a more cartoonish look that most agreed wasn’t their favorite.

 Luckily, in 2019, the World’s biggest chest was given a new coat of paint that restored it to it’s former, more natural, facade, with a dark brown wood-grain finish and two socks: one brown, one gray argyle.

 This was not just a chest though, and it wasn’t just your run of the mill roadside attraction, the giant chest of drawers was actually a building.
 A building that, at the time we visited, was for sale.
 As we admired the North Carolina roadside attraction from across the street, my friend and I pondered buying it.
 I mean, think of all the clothes we could store!